abhimanyu-stream/abhimanyu-stream/README.md

 Instead of this

 1. in development profile you can start with C/C++/Rust/JavaScript/Python with knowledge of [Mathematics/Statistics/Algorithm Data structure/ Finance Mathematics/Statistics ].
 You can be a Quant developer/ Neural network developer under Machine learning which high paying job and your career will be secured

+Study Mathematics/Physics/Statistics during graduation/pg and then/simultaneously lean a programming like c++/python with DSA, Reasonings/ Puzzle, in this way you work in these profile Quant /Neural network ML

 2. Or, You can start with front end development
 3. Or, learn CI/CD pipeline creating on any cloud provider